Eurodita Certification and Documentation Reference

 - UK Building Regulations Part L, Part B, Part M, Part P

-Every cubic metre of timber processed at Eurodita’s Lithuanian facility — approximately 150,000 m³ annually — originates from Nordic-sourced or Northern European Nordic spruce forests across the Baltic states, Finland and Sweden.
+Every cubic metre of timber processed at Eurodita’s Lithuanian facility, approximately 150,000 m³ annually, originates from FSC-certified northern European spruce forests across the Baltic states, Finland and Sweden.
 Slow-grown northern spruce delivers the tight grain density (typically 470-520 kg/m³) and dimensional stability required for structural log construction, glulam fabrication and high-tolerance CNC machining.

 FSC (Forest Stewardship Council) is the most widely recognised forest certification scheme in B2B construction procurement.
 FSC chain-of-custody (CoC) guarantees timber is traceable from the forest of origin through every processing stage.
 For dealers, FSC is often the minimum requirement for tenders involving local authority projects, RIBA-architect schemes, hospitality operators with ESG mandates and developments pursuing BREEAM, LEED or HQM credits.

-Documentation per order: FSC/PEFC certification reference, supplier chain-of-custody numbers, species declaration (Picea abies — Nordic spruce) and harvest region.
+Documentation per order: FSC certification reference, supplier chain-of-custody numbers, species declaration (Picea abies, northern European spruce) and harvest region.
 This goes into the dealer’s project file and can be presented to architects, planning officers, building control surveyors or end-customers during due diligence.

 What EUDR requires: